 Investment operations in disaster risk management to improve nation-wide disaster response capacity and enhance the resiliency of critical transport infrastructure are complemented by strategic use of trust fund resources (Global Facility for Disaster Reduction and Recovery), which has led to building codes for public building, as well as, a multi-hazard assessment following the earthquake.
 To support the building of human capital, the Bank finances tuition waivers and school feeding for children in primary schools, as well as, support to the government to improve the quality of education and public management of the largely private education sector.
 It also finances health services for mothers and children under 5, referrals and waivers for health services to vulnerable people in remote areas, cholera prevention education and treatment, as well as, improving access to water and sanitation.

-To help revitalize the economy in a way that promotes inclusive growth and decentralization, the World Bank finances improved agricultural public services, including “smart” subsidies to increase yields and rural incomes, small scale, local infrastructure using a community-driven approach, and regional development in the North, Artibonite, and Centre regions, and works with IFC to improve the business environment, increase access to finance for SMEs, and support livelihoods.
+To help revitalize the economy in a way that promotes inclusive growth and decentralization, the World Bank finances improved agricultural public services, including “smart” subsidies to increase yields and rural incomes, small scale, local infrastructure using a community-driven approach, and regional development in the North, Artibonite, and Centre regions, improvement of the touristic circuit of Cap Haitien and the Citadel National Historic Park and works with IFC to improve the business environment, increase access to finance for SMEs, and support livelihoods.